 SOURCES AND REFERENCES:

-2. Microscopic anatomy of uterus and functions of uterus in women and pregnancy uterus of the woman, Elawoman - 2017
+- Anatomy of uterus, functions and uterine conditions in women and pregnancy uterus of the woman, Elawoman - 2017

 Was this page helpful?